bmdako/BerlingskeMQ/README.md

 3) "task 1"
 ```

-The `producer.js` is a sample script that generates 100 tasks and pushed them into the list.
+The file `producer.js` is a sample script that generates 100 tasks and pushed them into the work queue.

 To process the messages in the queue, we start a worker by calling `node worker.js worker1`

 Note: The third command argument is the id of the worker.

-The worker polls the work queue by executing the blocking command `BRPOPLPUSH`.
-BRPOPLPUSH atomically returns and removes the last task (tail) from the work queue, and pushes it to it's own "processing queue".
+The worker polls the work queue by executing the blocking command `BRPOPLPUSH` that atomically returns and removes the last task (tail) from the work queue, and pushes it to it's own "processing queue".
+By doing it atomically, it ensures that only one worker receives the task.
-Then the worker starts to process the task by findind the correct method for processing.

 ```sh
 redis> BRPOPLPUSH work worker1-queue 0